aashish108/spiritual-odyssey-blog/_posts/2020-04-21-krishna-and-arjuna-travels-to-the-abode-of-lord-mahavishnu.md

 title: "Krishna Takes Arjuna to the Abode of Lord Maha-Vishnu"
 img: krishna-arjuna-chariot1.jpg
 date: 2020-04-20 20:00:00 +0000
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: Krishna takes Arjuna beyond the universe to the abode of Lord Maha-Vishnu
 comments: true
 tag: [Srimad Bhagavatam, Krishna, Arjuna]
 ---